szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Cleric's staff more unique and benefit clerics (1594) (BG2EE EET)

-I don't like that it is casually called "cleric's" staff without anything special added to it beyond the plain enchantment level (what else is new?).
+I don't like that it is casually called "cleric's staff" without anything special added to it beyond the plain enchantment level (what else is new?).
 Therefore, it gains a few perks:

 - +1 Armor Class
 - +1 spell slot of level 3, 4, and 5 (clerics only)
 - +1 turn undead and casting level (clerics only)
-- May cast Mass Cure (at minimum level, 1d8+9 healing) twice per day
+- May cast Mass Cure (at minimum level) twice per day

 ### Make Halcyon a bit more powerful (1595) (BG2EE EET)